100 prisoners problem: Empty boxes

 At first, Gál and Miltersen considered in their paper the case that the number of boxes is twice the number of team members while half of the boxes are empty.
 This is a more difficult problem since empty boxes lead nowhere and thus the cycle-following strategy cannot be applied.
 It is an open problem whether in this case the winning probability tends to zero with growing number of team members.

 In 2005, Navin Goyal and Michael Saks developed a strategy for team B based on the cycle-following strategy for a more general problem in which the fraction of empty boxes as well as the fraction of boxes each team member is allowed to open are variable.
 The winning probability still tends to zero in this case, but slower than suggested by Gál and Miltersen.
 If the number of team members and the fraction of boxes which are opened is fixed, the winning probability stays strictly larger than zero when more empty boxes are added.

-David Avis and Anne Broadbent considered in 2009 a quantum theoretical variant in which team B wins with certainty.